-5.2 Serious Cardiovascular Reactions
+5.2 Risks to Patients with Serious Cardiac Disease

-Stroke and myocardial infarction have occurred in adults treated with CNS stimulants at recommended doses.
-Sudden death has occurred in children and adolescents with structural cardiac abnormalities and other serious cardiac problems, and in adults taking CNS stimulants at recommended doses for ADHD.
-Avoid use in patients with known structural cardiac abnormalities, cardiomyopathy, serious cardiac arrhythmias, coronary artery disease. or other serious cardiac problems.
-Further evaluate patients who develop exertional chest pain, unexplained syncope, or arrhythmias during treatment with QuilliChew ER.
+Sudden death has occurred in patients with structural cardiac abnormalities or other serious cardiac disease who were treated with CNS stimulants at the recommended ADHD dosage.

+Avoid QuilliChew ER use in patients with known structural cardiac abnormalities, cardiomyopathy, serious cardiac arrhythmias, coronary artery disease, or other serious cardiac disease.

-Blood Pressure and Heart Rate Increases
+5.3 Increased Blood Pressure and Heart Rate

 CNS stimulants cause an increase in blood pressure (mean increase approximately 2 to 4 mmHg) and heart rate (mean increase approximately 3 to 6 bpm).
-Individuals may have larger increases.
-Monitor all patients for hypertension and tachycardia.
+Some patients may have larger increases.

+Monitor all QuilliChew ER-treated patients for hypertension and tachycardia.

 5.4 Psychiatric Adverse Reactions

-Revised: 8/2018 Exacerbation of Pre-Existing Psychosis
+Exacerbation of Pre-existing Psychosis

-CNS stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a pre-existing psychotic disorder
+CNS stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a pre-existing psychotic disorder.